MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/discover/designing-holograms.md

 ![Image from the HoloLens 2 Design Workshop in San Francisco](images/designing-holograms/workshop.jpeg) *Image from the HoloLens 2 Design Workshop in San Francisco​*

-## An opportunity to teach MR in MR
+## An opportunity to teach Mixed Reality in Mixed Reality

 It wasn’t obvious at first, but this was an excellent opportunity to use Mixed Reality as a Medium to teach it.​